Cerebral cavernous venous malformation

 Cavernous malformations are found throughout the body.
 This article focuses on cerebral cavernous venous malformations.
-For a general discussion please refer to the general article on cavernous venous malformation.
+For a general discussion and links to cavernomas in other locations, please refer to the general article on cavernous venous malformation.

 Many alternative terms have been used over the years including cavernous haemangioma, cerebral cavernous malformation or simply cavernoma.
 As these lesions are not neoplastic, it has been argued that the terms 'haemangioma' and 'cavernoma' should be avoided.
 Additionally, it is important to note that according to newer nomenclature (ISSVA classification of vascular anomalies) these lesions are merely known as slow flow venous malformations.